WHEN THE DIAGNOSIS IS HEMANGIOPERICYTOMA

 WHAT ARE THE TREATMENT OPTIONS?

 Treatment centers around local tumor control and this usually means surgery.
 A small hemangiopericytoma might be removable.
-A larger one could could be partially removed.
+A larger one could be partially removed.
 The problem is that the hemangiopericytoma is a blood vessel tumor.
 Bleeding can be spectacular with the larger growths and surgery becomes risky.
 The first step involves some sort of biopsy, either an attempt at removing the whole tumor or simply a mission to take a small piece and identify the tumor depending on the tumor size and amount of bleeding encountered.
 Once the growth is confirmed as hemangiopericytoma and the bulk of the tumor has been removed, the focus becomes slowing its growth/preventing recurrence.
 Here are the options after the initial surgery:

 - Radiation therapy

 The hemangiopericytoma is responsive to radiation therapy.
 This means that the cure rate after radiotherapy is 80-90% assuming the tumor has been reduced to microscopic size after surgical removal.
 Only the tumor site receives radiation in this type of therapy so the patient does not become ill though the area of radiation exposure will probably lose the ability to grow hair.
-Effective radiation therapy unfortunately requires 15-18 treatments and the total cost in our area runs $4000-$4500.
-For radiotherapy to be effective, the tumor must first be surgically removed without visible remaining tumor present; otherwise the tumor is will be too big to respond.
+Effective (definitive) radiation therapy unfortunately requires 15-18 treatments and the total cost in our area can easily run $4000-$4500.
+For radiotherapy to be effective, the tumor must first be surgically removed without visible remaining tumor present; otherwise the tumor is will be too big for a definitive response.